 In general, I feel like veggies burgers get a bad rap, sometimes for good reason.
 There are a number of veggie burgers sold in grocery stores that are bland little patties with not much taste.

 People buy them for BBQs or cookouts and when non-veg people see that sad little burger on the grill they make fun of it – which doesn’t help the “vegan food can be delicious” argument.
-That’s why I always bring a tasty side dish to BBQs for everyone to try too (like some Vegan Ramen Noodle Salad or Street Fair Corn).

 Don’t get me wrong, I love that grocery stores are offering veggie burgers (and some of them are actually really good) but I always like a little more flavor that homemade veggie burgers provide to prove they can be fun, tasty, and filling.